VoltanFr/memcheck/ReadMe.md

 # MemCheck

-This repo holds the source code for the MemCheck web site.
+This repo holds the source code for the [MemCheck web site](https://memcheckfr.azurewebsites.net/).
 MemCheck is a flashcard web site, a tool to help you know things by heart.

-## Usage

-There is no such thing as _installing_ MemCheck on a user's machine, since it is simply a web site.
-Just access the site.

-## Documentation

-The end user doc is available from links at the bottom of each page in MemCheck, providing contextual information.
+The [end user doc](https://memcheckfr.azurewebsites.net/Doc/MdRenderer?refererRoute=%2F&cultureName=fr) is available from links at the bottom of each page in MemCheck, providing contextual information.

 ## Development